amiralv82/Wavelet-based-Image-Compression/README.md

-⸻
+---

- How It Works
+How It Works?
 1. Wavelet Decomposition: The image is decomposed into approximation and detail coefficients using DWT.
 2. Thresholding: Coefficients with absolute values below a set threshold are zeroed.
 3. Reconstruction: The image is reconstructed from the modified coefficients.
 4. Compression Ratio: File sizes before and after compression are compared.

-⸻
+---

  Parameters to Tune
 •	wavelet type: 'haar', 'db1', 'db2', etc.
 •	level: Decomposition level (default is 2)
 •	threshold: The cutoff for discarding coefficients

-⸻
+---

 Author